 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-The Diversity Center offers a variety of activities, events and programs by working collaboratively with other departments and offices as well as student organizations.
+The Center for Student Diversity, Equity and Inclusion (CSDEI) offers a variety of activities, events and programs by working collaboratively with other departments and offices as well as student organizations.
 Through these cultural, educational and social events we seek to teach and learn the similarities and differences between cultural behavioral patterns, arts, beliefs, institutions and all other products of human behavior and thought.
 This valuable education seeks to create and maintain a campus environment that is increasingly more accepting, nurturing, understanding and welcoming for all students, faculty and staff.

-Below is a listing of some of the workshops and activities specifically offered by the Diversity Center.
+Below is a listing of some of the workshops and activities specifically offered by the CSDEI.
 FSU student organizations, faculty and staff interested in a workshop may contact the office for more information.
-For additional listings watch for notices online, in the FSU Bottomline and other FSU publications.
+For additional listings watch for notices online, in the FSU BottomLine and other FSU publications.

 Archie Bunker's Neighborhood allows participants to experience and act out their feelings about the processes involved when people of various cultural identities arbitrarily acquire and utilize community resources; to increase the level of awareness and sensitivity to the kinds of pressures imposed by in-group members on out-group members; to create the opportunity for a "walk a mile in another's shoes" type of experience; to examine the various effects of institutional racism/classism/homophobia on members of different cultural and economic groups; to examine the consequences of entrapment in competitive situations that may lead to win-lose or lose-lose situations; and to develop a safe space in which to dialogue about the dynamics of this experience and to related it to the "real" world.